Edison Lobão

 Edison Bariano Lobão (born 5 December 1936) is a Brazilian politician.
 He served as governor of Maranhão from 15 March 1991 to 2 April 1994 and as minister of mines and energy in the national government under the Dilma Rousseff administration.
-He has also been a senator since 1987.
-He served as the President of the Senate in 2001.
+He has also served as a senator from 1987 until 2019..
+He served as acting President of the Senate in 2001.